colorblast/unintendedcon.github.io/src/posts/the-centralization-question.md

 This focus on arbitrarily setting exchange rates results in a low baseline threshold wherein ironically countries are incentivized to keep their market cap low and kill liquidity.
 If you increase your market cap, your currency gets devalued.

 Monopolies do not have to deal with negative sum games or zero sum games at the level we do since they ensure that there are no other players in their respective fields.
 The budget required to maintain a monopoly is much less than trying to create one.
 The people trying to undermine your monopoly aren't as coordinated.
 With a singular government, you have a monopoly over violence, currency, and the resources.
-They can deal with systemic deficits such as pollution or mess much more easily since they can reach consensus much more easily than a bunch of independent agents.
+They can deal with systemic deficits such as pollution or mess much more easily since they can reach consensus much faster than a bunch of independent agents.
 If they decide to try to solve climate change, there's no 50% opposition that springs up to fight them tooth and nail.

 Centralization has it's own downfalls, of course.
 It's an all or nothing approach which is volatile and subject to the whim of an individual or few individuals.
 Concentrated power tends to eat itself.